 There are multiple resources available, but the CDC and the CDPH offer tip sheets and various resources to help bolster vaccine confidence - How to Build Healthcare Personnel Confidence in COVID-19 Vaccines.

 First, CDA recommends staggering the distribution of the vaccine among the dental team in the event that team members experience adverse reactions within the same window of time.
-Consider asking your front office team to stagger the days in which they receive the vaccine and the same for your back-office team.
+Consider asking your front-office team to stagger the days in which they receive the vaccine and the same for your back-office team.
 This will help the practice maintain staff coverage.
-Employees who request time off due to the vaccine side effects may request to use any available employer-provided paid sick leave, CA Supplemental Paid Sick Leave (if a covered employer) or vacation time if approved by the employer.
+Employees who request time off due to the vaccine side effects may request to use any available employer-provided paid sick leave or vacation time if approved by the employer.

 Any reactions to the COVID-19 vaccine must be reported to the employee’s medical care provider, or to the local public health department if the individual does not have a medical care provider.

 If an employee reports serious adverse side effects (e.g., anaphylaxis) from the COVID-19 vaccine as a result of an employer’s mandatory policy, the employer should contact their workers’ compensation carrier.
-Additionally, until 9/30/2022, covered employers may offer the use of available 2022 COVID-19 Supplemental COVID-19 Paid Sick Leave.
 All employers may offer the use of California Paid Sick Leave.